yxdunc/lipl/README.md

 `-l/--history-len`: the number of results from the given command that are stored and plotted.

+`--hide-regression-line`: hides the regression line used to get the ETA and the progress bar.

 ## Sample usages:

 Plot number of files in `/tmp`: